amazon-archives/aws-appsync-chat-starter-react/README.md

    Wait for the provisioning to complete.
 Once done, a `src/aws-exports.js` file with the resources information is created.

-___
+---

-***At this point you have an usable serverless chat application with no AI features.
+**_At this point you have an usable serverless chat application with no AI features.
 The next steps are only needed to deploy and configure the integration with services that provide image recognition, text-to-speech, language translation, sentiment analysis as well as conversational chatbots.
-From here you can skip to step 13 if there's no interest to setup the AI integration.***
+From here you can skip to step 13 if there's no interest to setup the AI integration._**

-___
+---

 8. Look up the S3 bucket name created for user storage: